Key Breed Facts

 These dogs are a great choice for people who are familiar with the breed or similar type of hound knowing they would be living with a fun-loving albeit boisterous canine companion.
 They do boast a bit of a stubborn streak which is why it's so important for their training and education to start when dogs are young.
 Waiting until later and not giving a GBGV the right sort of guidance and direction at the right stage of their lives, could result in them becoming unruly and hard to handle.

-Their training has to start early, it has to be consistent.
+Their training must start early, it should be consistent.
 These dogs need time to learn and therefore a lot of patience and understanding is needed when they are first being trained.
-A GBGV has to know their place in a pack and who is the alpha dog in the household or they may start to show a more dominant side to their nature.
+A GBGV must know their place in a pack and who is the alpha dog in the household or they may start to show a more dominant side to their nature.

 For further advice please read our article on Keeping Children Safe around Dogs.